SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## JavaScript

+- [yuda-lyu/w-json-stream](https://github.com/yuda-lyu/w-json-stream) - A tool for JSON parse and stringify by stream and web worker.
 - [josdejong/workerpool](https://github.com/josdejong/workerpool) - Offload tasks to a pool of workers on node.js and in the browser
 - [appy-one/acebase](https://github.com/appy-one/acebase) - A fast, low memory, transactional, index & query enabled NoSQL database engine and server for node.js and browser with realtime data change notifications
 - [pubkey/broadcast-channel](https://github.com/pubkey/broadcast-channel) - :satellite: BroadcastChannel to send data between different browser-tabs or nodejs-processes :satellite: + LeaderElection over the channels